zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 That's a lot to take in.
 Don't worry too much yet if it's hard to understand what is happening inside of the `spec/calculator_spec.rb` file.
-But it's a good idea to open up the file, and gather the information that you can, especially when you are stuck on a lab.
+But it's a good idea to open up the file and gather the information that you can, especially when you are stuck in a lab.
 Reading test files and their results can give targeted insight into what is breaking and where when you're writing a solution.

 We will also provide instructions in the `README.md` file that will allow you to